aslam347/E---Commerce-Chatbot/README.md

 │
 │── README.md

+---

+# 💡 Real Business Use Cases

+This project can be applied to multiple real-world business scenarios, including:

+- ✅ E-commerce customer support automation
+- ✅ AI shopping assistant
+- ✅ Smart product recommendation engine
+- ✅ FAQ resolution bot
+- ✅ Order support chatbot
+- ✅ Conversational commerce assistant

+---

+# 🙌 Author

+## Mohamed Aslam

+Passionate about:

+- Data Science
+- Generative AI
+- AI Agents
+- Real-world AI products

+---

+# ⭐ If You Like This Project

+If you found this project useful, please give this repository a **star ⭐ on GitHub**.

+---

+# 📜 License

 Copyright (C) Codebasics Inc. All rights reserved.

+## Additional Terms

-Additional Terms: This software is licensed under the MIT License.
-However, commercial use of this software is strictly prohibited without prior written permission from the author.
-Attribution must be given in all copies or substantial portions of the software.
+This software is licensed under the **MIT License**.
+However:

+- Commercial use of this software is strictly prohibited without prior written permission from the author.
+- Attribution must be given in all copies or substantial portions of the software.